A-suozhang/A-suozhang.github.io/_posts/2019-01-01-Paper Writing.md

 * To sum up, we make the following contributions:
 * The rest of this paper is organized as follows.
 The related studies are introduced in Sec.~\ref{sec:related}.
 In Sec.~\ref{sec:methods}, we introduced our fixed-point training.
 Then in Sec.~\ref{sec:exp}, the effectiveness of our method is illustrated by experiments.
 We further discuss XXX in Sec.~\ref{sec:discuss}.Finally, we conclude our work in Sec.~\ref{sec:conclusion}.

+#### 搭配

+* a natural/straightforward solution/usual scheme is to ...
+* compared with prior/previous studies/researches

 # 公式书写